Day 5 - Slimes, Breaking tiles, Falling Tiles, Scenery Tiles and Shaders

 Let's do that now:

-to serve as the default value - Now open
+5. Set the value to 10 to serve as the default value

 signal add_breakable_tile(